-By default the search use the built-in sugar unit table, but you may change to a user-defined modification file by selecting the down arrow next to the 'sugar table' button button will display the currently active table is shown to the right of the button.
+By default the search use the built-in sugar unit table, but you may change to a userdefined modification file by selecting the down arrow next to the 'sugar table' button Use internal table.
+The user defined table has to reside in a modification file of the name 'sugar.mod' - see section 4.3 for modification files.
+Pressing the 'sugar table' button will display the current sugar mass